Knowsley (constituency)

 Knowsley is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2024 by Anneliese Midgley of the Labour Party.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+She has served as Government Chief Whip since 2026.